-Please note safari itineraries are given as a guide only.
+General note: itineraries are given as a guide only.
 A safari is a journey and true journeys in Africa unfold and are of an adventurous nature.
 The unexpected can arise, so do allow for this.
+Feel free to give us a call about your overland safari plans.
+We look forward to your further enquiries